AshwinCarvalho999/Awesome-Books-with-ES6/README.md

 # Awesome Books

-> Js project to create Favourite Book list with ES6 modules.
+> JS project to create Favourite Book list with ES6 modules.

 ## Built With